dobikrisz/Kubernetes-Practice-Environment/ReadME.md

 ## Introduction

-This repository is an implementation of
+This repository is an implementation of the [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) repository and automatically provision to